 2. Install the Chimney Sections up through the chase.
-When using a Round Terminal Cap (RT384), the last section of Pipe must extend above the Chase Top to allow installation of the Storm Collar and Terminal Cap.
-For installations utilizing a Telescoping Round Terminal Cap (RT382) or Telescoping Square Terminal Cap (ST376), the last Chimney Section must be below the top of the Chase Top, but not more than 18" below the Chase Top.
-See Figure 19.
+When using a Round Terminal Cap (RT364, RT364S or RT384), the last section of Pipe must extend above the Chase Top to allow installation of the Storm Collar and Terminal Cap.
+For installations utilizing a Telescoping Round Terminal Cap (RT362 or RT382), Square Terminal Cap (ST375), or Telescoping Square Terminal Cap (ST376), the last Chimney Section must be below the top of the Chase Top, but not more than 18" below the Chase Top.
+For installations utilizing a Square Terminal Cap (ST375), the last Chimney Section must not be more than 4 3/4" below the base of the Chase Top.
+See Figure 18.